gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The Player is in a valid game and map.
 - **Main Flow**:
+    1. The use case starts when the player presses the **select** keybind (default is "f").
-    1. The player selects the tiles to turn to a schematic.
+    2. The player selects the tiles to turn to a schematic.
-    2. If the player presses the keybind to copy a schematic (default is "ctrl + c").
+    3. If the player presses the keybind to copy a schematic (default is "ctrl + c").
         1. Then the schematic selected is copied to the history of copied schematics.
-    3. The use case ends.

-Extension point: Save Schematic

-Extension point: Copy Schematic
+        2. Extension point: Copy Schematic
+    4. The use case ends.

 - **Alternative Flows**
     - None
 - **Post-Conditions**: The tiles selected are displayed.

 ###  **Choose Copy**
-- **Name**: Change Copy
+- **Name**: Choose Copy
 - **ID**: UC2
 - **Description**: The player chooses what copied schematic they want to build.
 - **Actors**: